AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When installing [!DNL Experience Manager] 6.5.11.0 on version 6.5.10.0, `com.adobe.granite.ui.coralui3` content package remains in installed state (CQ-4333716).

-* When a user clicks on the reorder icon for a multi-field option, the scroll bar disappears from the user interface (CQ-4331100).
+* When a user clicks on the reorder icon for a multifield option, the scroll bar disappears from the user interface (CQ-4331100).

 * After upgrade, when a user opens the workplace login container component, the header of the dialog box are not visible on the user interface (CQ-4316173).